csvance/gRPCClient2.jl/docs/src/index.md

 - Thread safe
 - SSL/TLS

-The client is missing a few features which will be added over time:
+The client is missing a few features which will be added over time if there is sufficient interest:

 - OAuth2
 - Compression